donhitme34/Digitalforensic/Readme.md

 ## Use Cases

 1. **Military High-Security Zones**: Prevents unauthorized data access when devices are removed from secure zones.
-2. **Counter-Forensic Measures**: Protects data against forensic recovery attempts.
+2. **Countermeasures for Illicit Activities**: Activates a data wipe if the device is seized and loses network connection, ensuring that any information becomes inaccessible, even in forensic examination scenarios.
 3. **Corporate Espionage Defense**: Ensures sensitive data is unrecoverable if devices are taken outside corporate premises or disconnected from trusted networks.

 ## Prerequisites